• Home

 Snap Send Solve is the free app helping keep shared spaces

+safe, clean and great to be in.
 From getting potholes filled to encouraging better parking, or from fixing swings to moving branches, report issues affecting our part of the world to local councils, utilities and more.